Neil Thomas

 Previously, I was a Research Scientist at Google X. I completed my PhD

-in Computer Science at UC Berkeley in 2022, advised by Professor Yun S. Song.
-Prior to that, I was an AI Resident at
+in Computer Science at UC Berkeley in 2022, advised by

-Google X and a Software Engineer at 23andMe.
+Software Engineer at 23andMe.
 I received my BS in

 Engineering Mathematics and Statistics from UC Berkeley.